JGLee6/MEWT/README.md

 [![Build Status](https://app.travis-ci.com/JGLee6/MEWT.svg?token=uUPz8q5eKZz3VguLVx33&branch=main)](https://app.travis-ci.com/JGLee6/MEWT)

 We present MEWT: the Magnetic E&ouml;t-Wash Toolkit.
 This toolkit uses two methods to calculate magnetostatic interactions between objects with a fixed magnetization.
 The first method works by discretizing any shape into a 3-dimensional array of point-dipoles.
 We may then easily calculate forces and torques by summing over every possible pair of point interactions.
-Our second method uses known multipole moments of various shapes similar to NEWT (our Newtonian gravity toolkit) and pairs them with techniques for calculating torques and forces between moments.
-We have paired the simple and easily-comprehended method of point-dipoles with the fast and powerful method of multipole moments with plenty of comparisons between the two.
+Our second method uses known multipole moments of various primitive shapes and combines them with techniques for calculating translations, rotations, torques, and forces between moments similar to [NEWT](https://github.com/4kbt/NewtonianEotWashToolkit) (our Newtonian gravity toolkit).
+We have paired the simplicity of point-dipoles with the fast and accurate multipole calculations, with plenty of comparisons between the two.

 ## Point Dipoles
 A point dipole array is an Nx8 array of points with [m, x, y, z, s, sx, sy, sz] specifying the mass and position as well as the dipole moment and orientation.

+## Multipoles

 ### To Do
-- [X] Test Rect
-	- [X] x
-	- [X] y
-	- [X] z
-- [X] Test Tri
-	- [X] x
-	- [X] y
-	- [X] z
-- [X] Test Cyl
-	- [X] x
-	- [X] y
-	- [X] z
-	- [X] rho
-	- [X] rho, beta != pi
-	- [X] phi
-	- [X] phi, beta != pi
-- [X] Test Cone
-	- [X] x
-	- [X] y
-	- [X] z
-	- [X] rho
-	- [X] rho, beta != pi
-	- [X] phi
-	- [X] phi, beta != pi, -> minus sign
-- [X] fix y-axis error in moments from point dipole
-- [X] point mags
-- [ ] factor 2 in torque, minus sign force?
+- [ ] minus sign torque \(NEWT\)
 - [ ] phi_0 for x,y shapes
+- [ ] visualization
+- [ ] point-dipole as strictly amplitude and direction
+- [ ] tetrahedron moments